Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Want to know what working capital meaning is and what the working capital definition is?
 Let us explain the concept of working capital.

 Working capital and cash flow are two important financial metrics that every business keeps a close watch on.
-The significance of working capital and cash flow cannot be overstated.
+The importance of working capital and cash flow cannot be overstated.
 These two financial metrics help businesses evaluate whether they can withstand a market downturn or not.

 In simple terms, working capital is defined as the liquidity level of a company to meet its day-to-day and short-term expenses.
 There are various benefits of working capital for a company, from paying employees and vendors to planning for future needs.